Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Shariah شريعة

 The Islamic law; the path to water.
-Shariah is the revealed guidance for human action — not arbitrary rules but the articulation of how human beings flourish when they live according to their created nature.
+Shariah is the revealed guidance for human action — the articulation of how human beings flourish when they live according to their created nature.
+Every command and prohibition serves a purpose linked to that flourishing.

 Shirk شرك

 Associating partners with God; the one sin the Quran declares unforgivable (4:48).
 It dismantles tawhid — the organising principle of all knowledge, ethics, and meaning.
-Includes not only worshipping other deities but elevating any authority to the status that belongs to God alone.
+The category extends to elevating any authority — wealth, power, ideology, the self — to the status that belongs to God alone.

 Sunnah سنة